OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 ### Token bridge deployment steps

-Following the [deployment](orbit-sdk-deploying-rollup-chain.md) and initialization of the Orbit chain, the subsequent phase involves deploying contracts on both the parent and child chains.
+Once an Orbit chain has been deployed and initialized, the bridge contracts need to be deployed on both the parent and child chains, this is a five step-process:

-To establish and configure the token bridge effectively, the process can be broken down into the following steps:

 1. **[Token approval](#step-1)**
 2. **[ Token bridge contract deployment ](#step-2)**